Interactions-Nexus/Nexus-Wiki/mining/mining-on-windows.md

 Start the wallet, create the user, login and unlock the wallet for mining and notifications.

+&nbsp;

 #### Mining Settings on Interface:

 1. Go to settings > Core > Enable mining by clicking on the toggle button next to it.&#x20;
 2. A new field below will pop out below:  Mining IP Whitelist. enter the  `<ipaddress:port>` of the miner.
 If mining on the same computer then enter `127.0.0.1:9325`,  if the miner is running on another computer or FPGA then enter the particular "`ipaddress:9325`.
 If there are more than one miner then use ‘; ’to separate the IP addresses.
-Wildcards ‘_**\*’** are supported for IP addresses only ex: 192.168.10.\*:9325._
+Wildcards `*` are supported for IP addresses only ex: 192.168.10.*:9325.

+&nbsp;

-### Nexus Core
+## Nexus Core

 If using the Nexus core then add a line `llpallowip=<ipaddress:port>` in the nexus.config for each miner.
 Use 127.0.0.1:9325 for mining on the same computer or the ipaddress:9325 for a separate miner.

 Restart the core for the changes to take effect

-{% hint style="info" %}
-**Good to Know:** For solo mining to work, the user has to be logged in and unlocked for mining and notifications.
+> **Good to Know:** For solo mining to work, the user has to be logged in and unlocked for mining and notifications.
-{% endhint %}
+{.is-info}

 ## Run the Miner